-In addition to several manuscripts currently under review or in progress, I am drafting a book proposal based research from this project, tentatively titled Land Rich, Cash Poor: Struggling American Farms and the Marcellus Shale Gas Boom.
-The book asks what different forms of shale gas subjectivities which have emerged at the agriculture and shale gas juncture in the Marcellus region.
+In addition to several manuscripts currently under review or in progress, I am drafting a book proposal based research from this project, tentatively titled Land Rich, Cash Poor: Whiteness, Farming, Power, and the Marcellus Shale Gas Boom.
+The book examines the different forms of shale gas subjectivities which have emerged at the agriculture and shale gas juncture in the Marcellus region.
 I focus specifically on the role of settler-colonial private property relations as a deeply racialized social institution, and how it functions as a technology of power shaping these different shale gas subjectivities, perspectives, and practices.

 Sneegas, G. 2016.
 “Media representations of hydraulic fracturing and agriculture: A New York case study.”
 Extractive Industries and Society 3(1): 95-102.
 LINK